KingIronMan2011/SetHomePlugin/README.md

 | /home        | Teleport to your home      |
 | /deletehome  | Delete your home           |
 | /listhome    | List all your homes        |

 ---

+## 📊 Metrics & bStats

+This plugin uses [bStats](https://bstats.org/) to collect anonymous usage statistics.
+These metrics help the developer understand plugin usage and improve future updates.
+You can opt out at any time by editing the `plugins/bStats/config.yml` file on your server.

+---